kdrag0n/protonaosp.kdrag0n.dev/docs/faq.md

 ### Is ProtonAOSP secure? {#how-secure}

-In general, ProtonAOSP has the same security as Google's stock OS, except for verified boot.
-You can't lock the bootloader on ProtonAOSP because it wasn't originally designed to support that, and adding support now would force all existing users to wipe their data.
-We will most likely add support for verified boot when upgrading to Android 12.
-In the meantime, physical security is weakened as compared to stock, so keep this in mind if you're looking for security.
+In general, ProtonAOSP has the same security as Google's stock OS, including signing with private keys and verified boot (AVB).
+You can optionally re-lock the bootloader after installing ProtonAOSP in order to use verified boot and benefit from improved physical security, as well as resistance against persistent attacks.

 ProtonAOSP is **not** a security-focused ROM.
 It has some [minor security features](discover/features.md#privacy), but security is not its core focus.
 You may be better served by other ROMs if maximum security is important to you.